If there’s a smartphone app for everyday life, there’s certainly a WordPress plugin built specifically for Genesis Framework.

 Going by its name, the Genesis Visual Hook Guide doesn’t quite sound like a plugin.
-That’s right, technically, it’s not built to tweak design elements and structure of your Genesis theme.
+That’s right, technically, it’s not built to tweak the design elements and structure of your Genesis theme.
 Rather, it’s a guide to help you understand the exact location of every Genesis Hook.

 So what does it exactly do?

-When you install and activate the plugin, it shows up on at the top of every page as a guide to show you different Genesis Hooks and Filters used in your Genesis theme.
+When you install and activate the plugin, it shows up at the top of every page as a guide to show you different Genesis Hooks and Filters used in your Genesis theme.

 Here’s a screenshot for your quick reference:

 Want to see this plugin in action?
 Watch this 5-min live demo by WP Basics.

 You can either download the plugin here, or install it from within your plugin dashboard.

 StudioPress offers code snippets to help you modify the default footer text on your Genesis child themes.
 However, if you want to edit the footer section of your Genesis child theme without touching the code, you can use Genesis Custom Footer.